Salaryman: Entertainment

 Changing social circumstances have greatly diversified the life of the salaryman outside of work.
 Though the importance of social drinking has not declined, its image has changed over time from mass partying during the economic bubble to conservative consumption at home after the collapse of the economy during the 1990s.
 Mahjong was an immensely popular game among the 1960s generation of salarymen, who brought the game into company circles directly from high school and college groups.
-The 1970s generation saw a gradual decrease in the number of avid mahjong players, and by the 1980s, it became common to not show any interest at all.
+The 1970s generation saw a gradual decrease in the number of avid mahjong players, and by the 1980s, it became common not to show any interest at it at all.

 Golf became widely popular during the economic bubble, when golf club passes became useful tools for currying favor with corporate executives.
 Many mid-level salarymen were pressured into taking up golf to participate in golfing events with their superiors.
-The collapse of the economic bubble led to the closing of many golf courses, and the ritual of playing golf with executives has become increasingly rare.
+The collapse of the economic bubble led to the closing of many golf courses, and playing golf with executives has become increasingly rare.
 However, some current salarymen may have golfing experience from their student days, and golf is still acknowledged as an expensive hobby for salarymen.

 Karōshi

 Extreme pressure on salarymen can lead to death by overwork, or karōshi.
 Salarymen feel intense pressure to fulfill their duty to support their family because of the gendered expectations placed on men.
-According to a Washington Post article, the Japanese government attempted for years to set a limit to the number of hours one can work, and the issue has been prevalent since the 1970s.
+According to a Washington Post article, the Japanese government struggled for years to pass a law limiting to the number of hours one can work, and the issue has been prevalent since the 1970s.
 In 2014, after 30 years of activism, Japan's parliament (the Japanese Diet) passed a law "promoting countermeasures against karōshi."

-However, many Japanese still criticize the government and believe there should be laws and penalties for companies that violate work hour laws.
-Approximately 2000 applications are filed by the families of salarymen that die of karōshi.
-However, the death toll may be much higher, and "as many as 8000 of the 30,000 annual suicides each year are thought to be work-related," with "as many as 10,000 non-suicide karōshi deaths per year."
+However, many Japanese still criticize the government and believe there should be some form of punishment for companies that violate work hour laws.
+Approximately 2,000 annual applications are filed by the families of salarymen that die of karōshi.
+However, the death toll may be much higher, and "as many as 8,000 of the 30,000 annual suicides each year are thought to be work-related," with "as many as 10,000 non-suicide karōshi deaths per year."

 Karōshi, literally "overwork death," was first diagnosed as a "circulatory disease brought on by stress" in the late 1970s after the 1973 oil crisis, which took a toll on the post-war reconstruction of Japanese industry.
 Since then, the number of deaths from overwork has increased, especially at larger and more prestigious companies.
 In 2002, Kenichi Uchino, a 30-year-old quality-control manager at Toyota, collapsed and died after working over 80 hours unpaid overtime for six months.
-After this incident, Toyota announced it would begin monitoring their workers' health and pay for all of their overtime hours.
+After this incident, Toyota announced that it would begin monitoring their workers' health and would pay for all of their overtime hours.